Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/input/texture_coordinate.rst

 Generated
    Automatically-generated texture coordinates from the vertex positions of the mesh without deformation, keeping them sticking to the surface under animation.
 Range from 0.0 to 1.
    0 over the bounding box of the undeformed mesh.
+See :doc:`Generated UVs </editors/uv_image/uv/generated_uvs>` for more information.
 Normal
    Object space normal, for texturing objects with the texture staying fixed on the object as it transformed.
    The Normal output can be used on Point and Spot lamps.
 The coordinates will take